ilyasssed/RadarRepo/report.md

 First of all, we define a function SelectDataset to create our dataset based on our feature and labels.
 We transform our data to Pytorch tensors, we create dataloaders for training and for testing and then we are ready to begin working on our models.

 ## Deep Feed-Forward Neural Network
-We build a model with multiple hidden layers that we train and test for 200 epochs.
+We build a model NN, with multiple hidden layers that we train and test for 200 epochs.
 We choose touse multiple layers to avoid the problem of overfitting and have a better  generalization.

 ```python
 class NN(nn.Module):